Fernando Carrillo

-Fernando Enrique Carrillo Roselli (born January 6, 1966, in Caracas, Venezuela) is a Venezuelan actor, model and singer.
+Fernando Enrique Carrillo Roselli (born 6 January 1966) is a Venezuelan actor, model and singer.

-Biography
+Early life

-Fernando Enrique Carrillo Roselli was born on January 6, 1966, in Caracas, Venezuela.
+Fernando Enrique Carrillo Roselli was born on 6 January 1966, in Caracas, Venezuela.
 He received most of his education in London and graduated from the Central University of Venezuela.

 Career

-Fernando is most known for his telenovelas, such as María Isabel and Rosalinda.
-Carrillo was part of a music band in Venezuela along with his two siblings.
+Carrillo is most known for his telenovelas, such as María Isabel and Rosalinda.
+He was part of a music band in Venezuela along with his two siblings.

-In December 2012, he visited the Philippines.
-He was interviewed by Korina Sanchez during her radio show on DZMM and Boy Abunda on The Buzz.
+In December 2012, Carrillo visited the Philippines, where he was interviewed by Korina Sanchez during her radio show on DZMM and Boy Abunda on The Buzz.

 Personal life

-In 1990, Fernando he married the actress Catherine Fulop, but they divorced in 1994.
-He has a son named Ángel Gabriel Carrillo, born in November 2008.
-Currently, Fernando resides in Tulum, Mexico.
-In 2020, he married Maria Gabriela Rodriguez, and in 2022, the couple had a son named Milo Carillo Rodriguez.
-They continue to reside in Mexico.
+In 1990, Carrillo married the actress Catherine Fulop.
+They divorced in 1994.
+Carrillo has a son named Ángel Gabriel Carrillo, born in November 2008.

+In 2020, he married Maria Gabriela Rodriguez.
+In 2022, the couple had a son named Milo Carillo Rodriguez.
+Carrillo and his wife reside in Tulum, Quintana Roo, Mexico.

+In January 2026, he publicly acknowledged that he was once in a relationship with Delcy Rodríguez, the current acting president of Venezuela.
+The relationship lasted for three years, and ended in 2007.